-The word, wulong, means "black dragon" in Chinese.
+The word, oolong or wulong, means "black dragon" in Chinese.
 How did it derive this name?

 When he cautiously returned a few days later in the hopes that the dragon snake was gone, the leaves of his tea had partially oxidized, which produced a wonderful, delicious beverage unlike other varieties.

 Production of wulong (also referred to as oolong) includes these steps:

 To prepare a single cup of brew, simply put 1-2 teaspoons of leaves into a tea infuser.
 Steep the leaves in a 6 ounce cup of hot water for 3-5 minutes.
 Then the tea is ready to drink.

 Wulong has grown in popularity in recent years based on some research findings that suggest consumption of the tea may aid in weight loss.

 The naturally present polyphenol compounds in the leaves activate enzymes that causes triglycerides to dissolve and produce fat-burning qualities.

 For example, scientists from Japan's University of Tokushima School of Medicine did a study that found people who regularly consumed wulong tea experienced more than twice the calorie-burning results compared to those who drank green tea.